Soy protein: Flours

-Soy flour is made by grinding soybeans into a fine powder.
-It comes in three forms: whole or full-fat (contains natural oils); defatted (oils removed) with 50% protein content and with either high water solubility or low water solubility; and lecithinated (lecithin added).
+Soy flour is made by grinding (usually cooked) soybeans into a fine powder.
+It comes in three forms: whole or full-fat (contains natural oils); defatted (oils removed, made from press cake) with 50% protein content and with either high water solubility or low water solubility; and lecithinated (lecithin added to defatted flour).
 A history of soy flour and grits has been published.
 As soy flour is gluten-free, yeast-raised breads made with soy flour are dense in texture.

 Soy grits are similar to soy flour except the soybeans have been toasted and cracked into coarse pieces.

 Kinako is a roasted whole soy flour used in Japanese cuisine.
 The earliest known reference to kinako dates from 1540 CE.
 A history of kinako has been published.

 Nutrition

 Soybean protein is a complete protein since it provides all of the essential amino acids for human nutrition.
-Soybean protein is essentially identical to that of other legume pulses (that is to say, legume proteins in general consist of 7S and 11S storage proteins), and is one of the least expensive sources of dietary protein.
-For this reason, soy is important to many vegetarians and vegans.
+Soybean protein is essentially identical to that of other legume pulses (legume proteins in general consist of 7S and 11S storage proteins), and is one of the least expensive sources of dietary protein.
+For this reason, soy protein is consumed by vegetarians and vegans.